Steel Dawn: Plot

 Nomad (Patrick Swayze), a swordsman, wanders through the desert in a post-World War III world.
 He searches for his mentor's killer, the assassin Sho (Christopher Neame).
 In the past, Nomad had a position of privilege as a soldier of the elite guard.
 Nomad's family were killed and this continues to torture him.
 Nomad encounters a group of settlers in the town of Meridian.
 Damnil (Anthony Zerbe), a local landowner, and his gang are attacking the town to gain a monopoly on the local water supply.
 Nomad stays at a local farm owned by the widow Kasha (Lisa Niemi).
 She has a son, Jux, who quickly endears himself to Nomad.
 Kasha reveals to Nomad that she has a source of pure water under her land and plans to eventually irrigate the whole valley.

 Nomad teams up with Kasha's foreman, Tark (Brion James), to oppose Damnil and his bullying tactics.
 Meanwhile, Nomad and Kasha's relationship becomes romantic.
 Sho and some of Damnil's men show up in town, leading to Sho and Nomad having a brutal staff fight.
-Tark gets in the way and is stabbed in the abdomen by Sho and dies.
+Tark attempts to help Nomad and is stabbed in the abdomen by Sho and dies.
 Jux is kidnapped by Damnil's men.
 Nomad plans to rescue Jux, but is locked in a safe with his sword by Kasha.
 She goes to Damnil's farm alone, offering to reveal her source of water if they free Jux.
 A stand-off ensues, allowing Jux to escape.
 As Damnil's men chase him down, Nomad comes just in time to save Jux's life.
 Nomad and Jux return to Damnil's farm to rescue Kasha.
 Nomad has a final battle with Sho.
 Nomad is victorious and kills Damnil as well.
 The valley begins Kasha's irrigation project.
 Nomad bids farewell to Kasha and Jux.
 They watch as he walks into the desert.